 Beverly Hills Mandatory Seismic Retrofit Ordinance

 The City of Beverly Hills is taking a proactive approach to earthquake safety with the purpose of protecting people and minimizing the damage of vulnerable buildings during a major earthquake.
-As such, the City has designed own Beverly Hills mandatory seismic retrofit ordinance intended at strengthening the existing wood-frame multi-family buildings with soft-story conditions.
+As such, the City has designed its own Beverly Hills mandatory seismic retrofit ordinance intended at strengthening the existing wood-frame multi-family buildings with soft-story conditions.

 The new 18-O-2767 ordinance was started to roll out at the City Council meeting in 2018.
 The ordinance became effective on January 11, 2019, almost after a year.